BetterUnI/BetterUni/README.md

 7. At the root level of your betteruni project, create a `.env` file
    - What is a `.env` file?
-     - We'll use this file to store your Google and CometChat Pro Credentials safely.
+     - We'll use this file to store your Google and CometChat Pro Credentials safely in environment variables.
 When you run your project locally with `yarn start`, the values you define in this file are accessed with `process.env.YOUR_VARIABLE_NAME`.
    - You'll want your `.env` file to include the following:
       <pre><code>
         REACT_APP_COMETCHAT_APP_ID=YOUR_COMETCHAT_APP_ID